March 2, 2026 Rent assistance update:

 Email: help@fmcdenver.org

-We have gifted all of our December rent assistance funds.
-The next rent lottery will be on Monday, January 5.
-Please apply in person at the church 8:45-9:00am, 01/05/26.
-You must come between 8:45am and 9:00am to get on the sign-up sheets and be eligible for the lottery.
+We have gifted all of our March rent assistance funds.
+The next rent lottery will be on Monday, April 6th.
+Please apply in person between 8:45am and 9:00am to sign in and be eligible for the lottery.

 *Rental assistance is ONLY AVAILABLE to residents of the church neighborhood, defined as zip codes 80203, 80204, 80209 (partial) 80218 (partial), 80219 (partial), and 80223 (partial).